 All dossiers are submitted electronically, using ByCommittee®, an electronic submission and routing platform.
 Your department will provide you with information on submission of your dossier through this system.

-- Dossier Preparation Guide (PDF), which provides important information and examples for preparing promotion and tenure dossiers.
+We have updated our Dossier Preparation Guide (PDF), which provides important information and examples for preparing promotion and tenure dossiers.
 We highly recommend that you review this document before beginning to compile your dossier.
 This comprehensive guide contains:

-Faculty Series Information Sheet, which provides information on the three faculty series available for full-time faculty.
+- Faculty Series Information Sheet, which outines the three different promotion series that are available to SOM faculty.

 Guide to create links for publications, which provides information on how to create links for publications to be included in dossiers.

 External Reference Letter Request Template (DOC), which is a template that can be used, by department chairs and division heads, when requesting external reference letters.

 Tenure Justification Letter (DOC), which is only needed for new appointments with tenure (not for faculty who are seeking promotion with tenure).